Generalization of the Nualart-Peccati criterion: Algebraic framework

 \section{Algebraic framework}

-The aforementioned assumptions (a)-(b)-(c) on the Markov generator $\LL$ can be suitably used to build an algebraic framework in order to study properties of eigenfunctions of the generator $\LL$.
+The aforementioned assumptions (a)--(b)--(c) on the Markov generator $\LL $ can be suitably used to build an algebraic framework in order to study properties of eigenfunctions of the generator $\LL$.
 Throughout this section, we shall use these assumptions in a natural way in order to introduce a family of bilinear, symmetric and positive forms $\mathcal{M}_k$.
-The fundamental assumption $(\ref{fundamental-assumtion})$ is the crucial element yielding the positivity of the bilinear forms $\mathcal{M}_k$.\\
+The fundamental assumption (\ref{fundamental-assumtion}) is the crucial element yielding the positivity of the bilinear forms $\mathcal{M}_k$.

-Let $\R_{k}[T]$ stand for the ring of all polynomials of $T$ of degree at most $k$ over $\R$.
-Let $X$ be an eigenfunction of the generator $\LL$ with eigenvalue $-p$, i.e. $- \LL X = p X$.
+Let $\R_{k}[T]$ stand for the ring of all polynomials of $T$ of degree at most $k$ over~$\R$.
+Let $X$ be an eigenfunction of the generator $\LL $ with eigenvalue $-p$, that is, $- \LL X = p X$.
 We consider the following map:

 \begin{rmk} Notice that the mapping $\mathcal{M}_k$ strongly depends on the eigenfunction $X$.
-We also remark that thanks to Remark \ref{Hyperconractivity}, $\mathcal{M}_k$ is well defined. \end{rmk}
+We also remark that thanks to Remark~\ref{Hyperconractivity}, $\mathcal{M}_k$ is well defined. \end{rmk}

 The following theorem is the cornerstone of our approach.